ShanshanHe/pmp/README.md

 $ celery -A etabotsite worker -l info
 ```

-in another seprate terminal start a process with:
+in another separate terminal start a process with:
 ```
 celery -A etabotsite beat -l INFO
 ```